vulkano-rs/vulkano-www/content/guide-device-creation.md

 Just like creating an instance, creating a device takes additional parameters which we are going to cover later.

-If this function call succeeds, we have an open channel of communication with a Vulkan device!
+Once this function call succeeds we have an open channel of communication with a Vulkan device!

 Since it is possible to request multiple queues, the `queues` variable returned is in fact an iterator.
 In this example code this iterator contains just one element, so let's extract it: